- STREET FURNITURE

 The advertising signs inside the PATH's 340-car fleet and 13 stations, combined with high traffic ridership, will bring frequency of exposure to any advertising campaign!

-- 72% take an annual vacation of some sort and they are 71% more likely to spend in excess of $2,500+ per trip than the average adult residing in the NY DMA
+- 83% take an annual vacation of some sort and they are nearly twice as likely to spend in excess of $2,500+ per trip than the average adult residing in the NY DMA

 PATH operates in seven stations located in New Jersey and six stations in New York City and runs 24 hours a day, seven days a week.